-units and dry wells.
+units.
 The infiltration basins and bioretention basins would treat water runoff to provide water quality control, which would improve the water quality of the stormwater being discharged into the Hommocks Marsh.
 In addition, runoff from the Project Site would be collected via the proposed drainage system along the proposed roads.
 This runoff would then be discharged to the proposed basins for water quality treatment.
-The roof runoff would be drained to proposed dry wells for water quality treatment.
 The density of the Proposed Action limits development disturbance to areas that could be elevated above the floodplain, allowing the natural topography to act as a barrier to flooding on the Project Site.
 The flood analysis, as detailed in Chapter 3G of the DEIS and the FEIS, demonstrates that there would be no impacts to the neighboring properties and the base flood elevations would remain as they exist today for those properties.